 You may unconsciously close yourself to love, or 'close your heart' when you cross your arms across your chest.
 You may be closing yourself to others and their input as you cross your arms across your chest in defiance.

 Create Positive Affirmations for Health if you have problems with accepting Love or giving Love, or if you sense you need more Love.
-When you perform your foam roller exercises for the chest, say things like:
+When you perform your foam roller exercises for the pectoral muscles, say things like:

 Create your own personal health affirmations as you feel led and as your heart opens to its own particular issues.
 Journal about your feelings as you do your foam roller exercises and chest stretches.
 When you learn to do chest opening stretches, you can learn to open your heart as well for both giving AND receiving Love.

-When you do your foam roller exercises for chest opening, meditate on opening your heart as well, to all the warmest and most nurturing Love that God/the Universe has to give you.
+When you do your foam roller exercises for the pectoral muscles, meditate on opening your heart as well, to all the warmest and most nurturing Love that God/the Universe has to give you.

 Love is free ~ it is there for the asking.
 Through Grace we can have Love if we ask for it.
 Enter the chest opening stretches with a meditative, open and receiving heart.
 It will bring you healing of your body-mind-soul!